 If you hire a freelance designer, you’ll typically be looking at something in the $200-500 range to ensure that you get experienced, innovative design.
-Agencies with a team of experienced designers can charge much more, but are typically utilized for large-scale projects and businesses.
+Agencies with a team of experienced designers can charge several thousand for their services, which often include promoting your infographic, but are typically utilized for large-scale projects and businesses.

 Creating videos is one of — if not the — most popular and tried type of content online.
 It’s the easiest to consume, and allows you to guide, teach, and brand your company to viewers.

 You could use free screen recording software and video editing software to create a demo video if you have the budget for an editing product.
 You could also try to shoot a live video with a smartphone.
-And although a professional grade video produced in-house would be ideal, chances are that unless your business works in the film or video industries, you don’t have that luxury.
-But
+And although a professional-grade video produced in-house would be ideal, chances are that unless your business works in the film or video industries, you don’t have that luxury.

 Many businesses — especially online ones that require on-boarding users — will hire animators to make an educational type of video stressing the benefits of their products and services.
 Generally, these types of animations can range from $500-$1,000 and require hiring a professional to record voiceovers and narration.

-You’ll want to pick a specific medium/network for our content, and generally allocate at least $250 into some type of promotion.
-The average CPM across social networks is in the $0.50 – $5.00 range, with Facebook often having low CPM and reddit having the highest.
-Your target audience will often dictate the type of platform you utilize, and if you poke around, you’ll find advertising insights for any platform you choose:
+You’ll want to pick a specific medium/network for our content, and generally allocate at least $500 into some type of promotion.
+The average cost-per-thousand-impressions (CPM) across social networks ranges from $6.59 to $30, with LinkedIn often having low CPM and Pinterest having the highest.
+Your target audience will often dictate the type of platform you utilize, and if you poke around, you’ll find advertising insights for any platform you choose.

-Alternatively, you can always pay for a sponsorship/placement spot on a niche website where many potential customers spend their time.
+Alternatively, you can always pay for a sponsorship or placement spot on a niche website where many potential customers spend their time.
 Since budgeting is part of our planning phase, it’s worth looking into strategic content partnerships with relevant websites to our business.